Layalchristine24/Layalchristine24.github.io/content/collection/day01/02-postcards/index.md

 ---
+date: "2021-01-02"
+excerpt: In this block, we'll use the postcards package to make a single 'about' home page with only R Markdown.
+subtitle: Write and send a single postcard.
-title: "A postcard"
+title: A postcard
 weight: 2
-subtitle: "Write and send a single postcard."
-excerpt: "In this block, we'll use the postcards package to make a single 'about' home page with only R Markdown."
-date: 2021-01-02
 ---

 ## Pre-requisites